verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 In the Webmin menu on the left, go to Unused Modules, click on Apache webserver, and hit install - you'll need to approve the installation of several packages, that's fine.
 Hit Install Now.
 Then on Webmin menu click on Refresh Modules.

 To check the install was successful, open a new browser window and navigate to the ip address of your server via http (not https).
 You should see the default apache page.
 This is good.

+## Step 5: Add a non-privileged user
+**Goal:** For security reasons, add a non-privileged user.
+You will also add this user to Webmin

+You shouldn't be doing everything as root - in fact, you should do as little as possible as root.
+It takes next to no time to add a safe user.
+In the server terminal window, do this, replacing newuser with your desired username - ideally something hard to guess:

+`adduser newuser `

+Follow prompts to add user password.
+Then, add user to sudo:

+`usermod -aG sudo newuser`

+again, replacing newuser with the username you made.

+_Tip: Now that you have webmin, you don't have to use ssh on a terminal window to use the command line on your server.
+If you prefer, you can use the terminal built into Webmin.
+You can access it on the Webmin menu, under Tools -> Terminal._

+### Add the non-privileged user to Webmin
+Go to the Webmin menu, click on Webmin -> Webmin Users (do NOT go to System -> Users)

+On the Webmin Users window, click on the tab "Create a new safe user"

+For username, type in the name of your existing non-privileged user e.g. newuser (don't worry, this will not overwrite any of your user's existing files)

+Password: choose "set to" and type in a password for your user to use with Webmin.
+This should be different to the user's regular password.

+Then scroll down a bit to "Available Webmin Modules" and pick what your user should have access to.
+I recommend clicking Select All toget everything.
+At the very least, you'll definitely want File Manager, Terminal, upload and download.
+But I recommend everything.
+If you change your mind later you can always edit this later on.

+Now click create.

+### Log into Webmin as the new user
+Then log out of Webmin and check you can log in again to Webmin `http://your.server.ip.address:10000` but as your new user with the new Webmin password.

+_Tip: Remember, your new user only uses the webmin password on the webmin login screen.
+On any terminal window (even if doing a sudo command inside the built-in Webmin terminal window) use the original password for the new user._

+## Step 6 (optional): protect your server from brute force attacks
+You can omit this step if you're doing a quick tryout of less than 24 hours and not using any sensitive information.

+If you're setting up a long term website, you definitely need to do this.

+See separate sub-page on this AT TODO, and come back here after.